GUEST BLOG Makenzie Way, 2L at the University of Pennsylvania Law School

 Accumulate your business wardrobe

-Most of us have one or two suits that got us through interviewing, but that’s about it.
-The 2L summer is 10-weeks of employment where the dress code is likely business formal or at a minimum, business casual.
-Make sure you’re not caught running to the drycleaner in a mad panic because your one suit is dirty after two days on the job.
+While the future may be unclear in terms of what we’ll be able to do in person vs online, most of us have one or two suits and that’s about it.
+The 2L summer is 10-weeks of employment where the dress code may likely be business formal or at a minimum, business casual.
+Make sure you’re not caught running to the dry cleaner in a mad panic because your one suit is dirty after two days on the job.